 Spun out of focus, words reveal their ingrained subtleties as the collector of conversation captures the sentence but not the sentiment.
 Vocal exchanges are recalled and reflected.
 Voices are transformed by physical formant inflections, while acoustic hallucinations seem to reference what might have been said.

 An étude on hearing lips and seeing voices, the performer’s mechanically augmented vocal tract reshapes and filters conversational spectra into new modes of mis-communication.
 Spiel physically unravels the tenuous synesthetic relationship between what is seen, heard and understood.

 PETER VAN HAAFTEN

-Creative direction, composition, sound, interactive design.
+Creative direction, composition, sound, interactive design, programming, and electronics

-Visual design, fabrication.
+Visual design, mask fabrication

 Research collaboration: Topological Media Lab / Concordia University [an “in time” FQRSC funded project]

 With special thanks to Greg Salinger, Nicolas Bernier, Garnet Willis, Navid Navab, and Laboratoire Son / Matière (Université de Montréal).

 Photos from Ars Electronica 2018, Error: the Art of Imperfection

 Photos from Akousma Festival, 2018.